gnart-gnart/fall-2024-education/phil410/week-5-notes.md

 - SM'.
 If I think I know that *p*, then I know that *p*.
 - Does Socrates ever claim to know anything (**29B**)?

-> If I think about something, then that thing exist.
+> If I think about something, then that thing exists.

 This claim is about reality.